-Before marriage, for some reason, we get lulled into thinking that once we get past the wedding, we will experience a natural uphill climb, as far as it goes with the growth of our love relationship.
-What we usually find is the opposite to be true.
-Left to its own natural bent, we’ll discover quite a different journey.
+For some reason, we get lulled into thinking that once we get past the wedding, we will experience a natural uphill climb in the growth of our love relationship.
+But usually, the opposite is true.
+We most often discover we’re on quite a different journey.
+And even if we’re braced for it, we find that our marriage relationship will go through different dynamics at different times.

 Ups and Downs

-The message the Lord gave me, concerning the Roller Coaster ride of marriage, is two-fold.
+The message the Lord gave us, concerning the Roller Coaster ride of marriage, is two-fold.

-1. When you get on any type of roller coaster, you’d better make sure you’re committed to riding it out.
+1. When you get on a roller coaster, make sure you’re committed to riding it out.

-Because once you get on, this “ride” is not designed to stop at any point in which someone wants to get off.
+The marriage “ride” is not designed to stop when someone wants to get off.
 You’re to ride it out to the end.
-There is total commitment involved.
-If you don’t want to be totally committed to hanging on and getting through it, don’t get on in the first place.
+That’s why you make vows to each other and to God on your wedding day.
+You are to take those vows very seriously.
+There is to be total commitment involved.
+The godly principle is that if you don’t want to be totally committed to hanging on and getting through it, don’t get on in the first place.
+Marriage is for grownups; and it’s for those who are totally committed to being promise keepers.

-(Yes, I know there are extenuating circumstances where abuse and deception can change things in marriage.
-But as a general rule, too many couples are not riding it out, as they vowed to.
-They want off when it’s no longer “fun” or when the “fun” has worn off.
-They fully believe it won’t come back again —which isn’t usually true.
-And even if it was, why make the vow if it’s tied to fluctuating circumstances?)
+Yes, we know there are extenuating circumstances where abuse and deception can change things in marriage.
+We aren’t in control of everything our spouse does—only what we do.
+But as a general rule, too many couples are not riding it out as they vowed, they would.
+They want out when their life together is no longer “fun” or when the “fun” has worn off.
+And they fully believe it can’t ever come back again—which isn’t true.
+(We know that as a fact!)
+And even if it was true, why make the vow if you’re going to tie to fluctuating circumstances?
+Is that what God asks of us when we marry?

-If you want to play it safe, just stay on the Merry-go-round of life and don’t allow yourself to fall in love and get married.
-Love and marriage is messy.
-It just goes with the nature of the whole thing!
+If you want to play it safe, stay on the alone Merry-go-round of life; don’t allow yourself to fall in love and commit to marriage.
+Love and the marriage relationship is messy.
+It goes with the nature of the whole thing!

 “Marriage changes as we change.
 The process is like any natural phenomenon—uneven, unpredictable, relentless.
 Take the surges as they come.”
 (Toni Sciarra Poynter)

-That’s an important point—”take the surges as they come.”
+That’s an important point — “take the surges as they come.”
 And they will come.
+There are “up” surges, and “down” surges.

 Another Visual Example

-Here’s another visual example of love and marriage.
-Dr Steve Stephens’ in his book, “Marriage: Experiencing the Best,” gives us another good way to look at this issue in marriage.
+Dr Steve Stephens in his book, “Marriage: Experiencing the Best,” gives us another good way to look at this issue in marriage.
 Dr Stephens wrote:

 “Relationships go up and down while love comes and goes.
 Someone once asked Alan Alda, the famous television and movie star, how he managed to have such a long and successful marriage.
 His answer was that most relationships begin with a ‘vibrant’ love, but soon fade into ‘utter discontent.’
 It is easy to give up and forget that ‘love returns in waves… you just have to wait it out.’